jstolarek/ghc/docs/users_guide/glasgow_exts.rst

 -  Pattern splices introduce variable binders but scoping of variables in expressions inside the pattern's scope is only checked when a splice is run.
-Note that pattern splices that occurs outside of any quotation brackets are run at compile time.
-Pattern splices occuring inside a quotation bracket are *not* run at compile time; they are run when the bracket is spliced in, sometime later.
+Note that pattern splices that occur outside of any quotation brackets are run at compile time.
+Pattern splices occurring inside a quotation bracket are *not* run at compile time; they are run when the bracket is spliced in, sometime later.
 For example,